 Something we picked up from the market.

 Yoyogi was long home to one of Tokyo’s oldest and most hipster-ish monthly flea markets.
 800 vendors, all peddling secondhand goods, with lots of recycled fashion.
-But the schedule has become rather erratic.
-Generally, the Yoyogi Park flea markets are now weekend events every few months.
+But the schedule has become rather erratic and now it is generally a once-a-year event held in spring.
 Check our event listings to keep up to date.

 Suggested Activity